Sean Capperis Email

 Mark Willis Email

-Mark Willis is a Resident Research Fellow at the Furman Center.
+Mark Willis is the Interim Executive Director and a Resident Research Fellow at the Furman Center.
 Before joining the Center, Mark was a Visiting Scholar at the Ford Foundation, working on research related to community development and the financial services sector.
 Prior to his time at Ford, Mark spent 19 years at JPMorgan Chase, overseeing its community development programs and products to help strengthen low- and moderate-income communities.
 Among his many accomplishments there, Mark founded the Chase Community Development Corporation.
 Before joining Chase, Mark held various positions in economic development and tax policy with the City of New York, including Deputy Commissioner for Development at the Department of Housing Preservation and Development, and worked as an urban economist at the Federal Reserve Bank of New York.

 Mark co-chairs Housing First! in New York City and has previously chaired the New York Community Investment Company and the Consumer Bankers Association’s Community Reinvestment Committee, and co-chaired Living Cities: The National Community Development Initiative.
 Mr. Willis has also served as a member of the Bankers/Community Collaborative Council of the National Community Reinvestment Coalition.
 He currently serves on a number of boards including the executive committees of the Center for Housing Policy and the Greater Harlem Chamber of Commerce as well as the advisory board of the Office of Financial Empowerment of the NYC Department of Consumer Affairs.
 Mark teaches Housing and Community Development Policy jointly at New York University’s Law and Wagner schools.
 He has a B.A. degree in economics from Yale University, a J.D. degree from Harvard Law School, and a Ph.D. degree in urban economics and industrial organization from Yale University.